 Is it possible to mislead when using statistics?
 This class will help you identify potential misrepresentation along with the inner-workings of statistical “truths”.
 You will learn to run statistical analyses the right way (using powerful, open source software called “R”) to recognize when data are being misused.
 Through regular practice, discussion, and your own culminating project, you will become adept at recognizing when graphs are being manipulated, biases are being confirmed, and causes are implied when, really, only correlations exist.
 Not only will you gain valuable professional skills with broad applications, but you will also be less susceptible to other people’s numerical trickery.

-Bioarchaeology: Methods and Applications – waiting list only
+Bioarchaeology: Methods and Applications –

 Forensic Anthropology, Archaeology, Biochemistry, History